s1yoshid/Moon/_posts/2018-03-11-IEEE-QP-Winter-18.md

 {% capture images %}
     https://user-images.githubusercontent.com/36279762/55611836-91a97680-573b-11e9-9425-d007576538d1.jpg
 {% endcapture %}
-{% include gallery images=images caption="Here, the device is being worn by a user along with a shot of the app.
-TEST" cols=1 %}
+{% include gallery images=images caption="Here, the device is being worn by a user along with a shot of the app." cols=3 %}

 ## Tools Used
  * C++ plus Arduino specific coding